Zim2erman2/angular-mw741u/TUTORIAL.md

 ### Training

 We provide several training scripts as usage examples.
 They are located under `scripts` folder.
-- `bash scripts/demo_train_edges2handbags.sh` to train a model for multimodal sketches of handbags to images of handbags
+- `bash scripts/demo_train_edges2handbags.sh` to train a model for multimodal sketches of handbags to images of handbags translation.
+- `bash scripts/demo_train_ed